How the U.S. Taxes Foreign Companies

-Before you set your 2018 income, growth and profitability goals, it’s important to understand some of the sweeping changes the newly passed tax law has made to taxation of domestic and foreign corporations.
+Before you set your 2018 income, growth and profitability goals, it’s important to understand how the U.S. taxes foreign companies.
+There are some important, sweeping changes that the newly passed tax law has made to taxation of domestic and foreign corporations.

 Current Taxation Structure